1985 – 1995

 Mac Mini M4 Pro · 6-node Kubernetes · Mac Studio M5 Ultra (incoming)

-Six-node Kubernetes on Intel Mac Minis for the control plane.
-Mac Mini M4 Pro as the edge AI lab with ClawLaw’s constitutional governance layer between Claude and the filesystem.
-Mac Studio M5 Ultra arriving for large model inference.
-The full stack from philosophy to firmware, running in one room.
+Six Intel Mac Minis as a Kubernetes control plane.
+A Mac Mini M4 Pro as the edge AI lab, with ClawLaw’s constitutional governance sitting between Claude and the filesystem.
+A Mac Studio M5 Ultra inbound for large-model inference.
+Forty years after the Amiga, the full stack — philosophy to firmware — runs in one room.
+The arc hasn’t been released yet.